 Despite the failure of Salyut 2, the Soviet space station campaign continued on May 11, 1973, with the launch of DOS 3, just three days before Skylab went into orbit.
 DOS 3 featured a number of improvements including custom-built solar arrays, which, unlike panels borrowed from Soyuz on the previous stations, could track the Sun and so supply more power to the spacecraft.
 Yet DOS 3 would never be inhabited.
 After a flawless launch, errors in the flight control system, which occurred while out of the range of ground control, caused the station to fire its orbit-correction engines until all its fuel was exhausted.
 Since the spacecraft was already in orbit and had been registered by Western radar, the Russians disguised the launch as Cosmos 557 and quietly allowed it to reenter and burn up a week later.

-The second Almaz, under the cover name 'Salyut 3,' was successfully launched on June 26, 1974, and its inaugural crew, Pavel Popovich and Yuri Artyukhin, docked with the station on July 3 for a stay lasting a couple of weeks.
+The second Almaz, under the cover name 'Salyut 3,' was successfully launched on June 26, 1974, and its inaugural crew, Pavel Popovich and Yuri Artyukhin, docked with the station on Jul 3 for a stay lasting a couple of weeks.
 The next crew headed up on August 26, 1974, and immediately almost met with disaster.
-A failure of the Soyuz 15 rendezvous system caused the spacecraft to approach the station at a catastrophic 72 kilometers per hour.
-Fortunately, the spacecraft was also about 40 meters off target and the crew were able to abort the mission and return safely home.
+A failure of the Soyuz 15 rendezvous system caused the spacecraft to approach the station at a catastrophic 72 km/h.
+Fortunately, the spacecraft was also about 40 m off target and the crew were able to abort the mission and return safely home.

 On December 26, 1974, Sergei Korolev tried again with a nonmilitary space station by launching Salyut 4 (DOS-4), essentially a sibling of DOS-3.
 This time the mission went without a hitch.
 On January 11, 1975, the Soyuz 17 crew docked with the station and took up residence for about a month.
 The next visitors, V. Lazarev and O. Makarov, blasted off for Salyut 4 on April 5, 1975, but a faulty separation of the launch vehicle's second and the third stages left the spacecraft spinning wildly.
 Luckily, the crew was able to make an emergency landing in the Altai mountains, but only after suffering nightmarish decelerations of up to 21g.
 On May 25, 1975, a new crew sent to Salyut 4 for a stay of 63 days.
 In November 1975, an unmanned Soyuz 20 docked with Salyut 4 automatically and stayed docked for three months, demonstrating the future potential of such supply missions.
 The successful Salyut 4 was deorbited on February 3, 1977, bringing the highest civilian honor, 'Hero of the Socialist Labor,' to the chief designer of the spacecraft, Yuri Semenov, and one of the assembly technicians, V. Morozov (despite official objections that Morozov was not a member of the Communist Party)